elasticio/elasticio.github.io/content/_components/aws-sqs/index.md

 #### Configuration Fields

 * **Visibility Timeout** - (optional, string): The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
-Default: 30.
+Default: SQS server timeout.
 Max 12 hours.
 * **Max number of messages per 1 API call** - (optional, string): Maximum number of messages to fetch in the single API call.
 From 0 to 10.
 Default: 10.
 * **Max number of seconds to wait for a message** - (optional, string): The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
 Default: 0.
 Max.
 * **Delete a message after it is received** - (optional, boolean): Delete a message from a queue after it is received.
 Default: false.